adoyle0/Doors/readme.md

 ## Post Install

-### Neovim
-- Run `:PackerSync` on first run, `:Mason` to install language servers, `:TSUpdate` after installing language servers to update treesitter.
-Do this again periodically to keep everything fresh

 ### Colors
 Some manual setup is required for theming if you want eye candy.
 My scripts should handle everything else
 - Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it